campus-experts/discord-hackathon-template/README.md

 ## 🧐 About <a name = "about"></a>

 Ever wanted to supercharge your online hackathon with Discord, but didn't know where to start?
 Fear not!
 This template, and the documentation below, gets you set up and running with your very own Hackathon Discord server in minutes.
-With a one-click server template packed full of pre-configured channels and roles, and all the documentation and resources to get your event going, this is your one-stop-shop for running a successful hackathon - or any other virtual event - on Discord.
+With a one-click server template packed full of pre-configured channels and roles, and all the documentation and resources to get your event going, this is your one-stop shop for running a successful hackathon - or any other virtual event - on Discord.

 ## 🏁 Getting Started <a name = "getting_started"></a>